 How to Move Magento from Subdirectory to Root Directory

 Powerful website, blog as well as online store starts from registering a domain name.
 It has a huge impact in the way human and search engines perceive a site and can greatly influence shop recognition.
 The best domain names are those that people can remember since they will protect your identity.
 Thats why it is really important to keep your domain name after shopping cart migration.
+Always ensure you have a solid security policy in place during any changes.
 In this article we are going to explain how to resolve common issues concerning domain names modifications in Magento shopping cart.

 It is a common situation while migrating to Magento when e-merchant creates a test subfolder in a root folder.
 After that, installs a target shopping cart right there.
 As a result, store owner has a source store in root - www.mystore.com and target store in some subfolder - www.mystore.com/targetstore/.
 Accordingly, after migration is completed, target store will be located in a subfolder.
+Migrating SEO URLs carefully is crucial for preserving search rankings.
 Consequently, merchants face a dilemma.
 They want customers to type the www.mystore.com and see the live target store instead of typing www.mystore.com/targetstore.

 So, how to solve this dilemma?